-- Open the HPE CFS configuration file. - 2.
+- 1. Open the HPE CFS configuration file. - 2.
 In the [XMLParsing] section, set the following parameters:

 DocumentRootPaths A comma-separated list of paths to nodes that contain a single document.
 Specify the paths relative to the root of the XML.
 Use a forward slash (/) to represent levels in the XML hierarchy.
 Any elements contained within the specified node are added to the document as metadata.
 IncludeRootPath A Boolean value (default false) that specifies whether to include the node specified by DocumentRootPaths in the document.
 You might set this parameter to TRUE if the root node has attributes that you need to include in the document.

-ReferencePaths A comma-separated list of possible paths to a node that contains the document reference.
+ReferencePaths A comma-separated list of possible paths to a node that contains the ferencePaths A comma-separated list of possible paths to a node that contains the document reference.
 Specify the paths relative to the node identified by DocumentRootPaths.
-Use a forward slash (/) to represent levels in the XML hierarchy.
+Use a forward slash (/) to represent levels in the

+XML hierarchy.
 The XML for each document must contain exactly one node that matches the specified path(s).

-ContentPaths

-A comma-separated list of possible paths to a node that contains the document content.
+- ContentPaths A comma-separated list of possible paths to a node that contains the document content.
 Specify the paths relative to the node identified by DocumentRootPaths.
 Use a forward slash (/) to represent levels in the XML hierarchy.
-If multiple content nodes are identified for a single document, a document is produced with multiple sections.
+If multiple content nodes are identified for a single document, a document is produced with multiple sections. - 3.
+Save and close the configuration file.